agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 Maybe you need to visit a few times as you progress to really get it.
 So, don't fell discourage if you don't fell 100% confident.

-Now we don't need to know how JavaScript works internally to write a program;
-but it is important to learn.
-I see a loot of people who have been developers for years and not know this (how JavaScript works); it's like being a pilot and not knowing an airplane can fly.
-OK that's a little bit dramatic there; But you get my point.
+We don't need to know how JavaScript works internally to write a program; but it is important to learn.
+I see a loot of people who have been as developers for years and not know this (**how JavaScript works**); it's like being a pilot and not knowing an airplane can fly.
+OK that's a little bit dramatic there, but you get my point.

 </br>